marianolatorre/FT-QFLRSIPNR-HOPT/req.md

 Context
-You receive the full output of a Freqtrade walk-forward Hyperopt run (trades, per-step equity, and the hyper-parameter grid).
+You are orchestrating a Freqtrade walk-forward Hyperopt run .
 Build a single, share-ready report (HTML or Jupyter-notebook) that convinces an experienced quant/trading-bot reviewer that the strategy is both profitable and robust.

 Deliverables & Rationale
 	1. Global summary table – Show CAGR, total return %, total trades, win %, profit factor, Sharpe, Sortino, Calmar, max drawdown %, and market exposure %.